yvonnejansen/FROE/README.md

 	- individual: directory containing individual log files for each participant
 	- results.csv: Your results will end up in this file.
 It doesn't exist until at least one person completes the experiment.

-## How to get started

-The template contains a demo study based on [this work](https://aviz.fr/blinded) to get you started.
-Make sure to have read the description of the file system above; especially concerning the directories pages and setup.
-Comments within the files should help understand how the framework works and how to adapt the existing code to your case.

 ## URL parameters